janek-gross/reinforcement_learning/README.md

 - [x] MATLAB 2019a

 # Implementation Details
-Binary space partition is used to divide the state-action space into smaller areas is the Q-function variance is too high.
-This efficient datastructure allows to represent the Q-function on the state-action space with variable resolution.
+Binary space partition is used to divide the state-action space into smaller areas.
+This efficient data-structure allows to represent the Q-function on the state-action space with variable resolution.
+Areas are divided if the variance of the learned Q-function is too high during the training.
 In each area of the binary space tree a Q-function is learned via gradient descent.
 The Q-function is approximated by a linear combination of sine and cosine functions.
 These sine and cosine functions form an (orthogonal) function basis.

 # Demonstration
 test.m runs the Q-learning algorithm for the stabilization of a pendulum in the upright position.